 Motivation in second or foreign language learning is thought to be a socio-psychological attribute and is considered to be the predictor of language learning success (Gass & Selinker, 2008).
 It has an intuitive appeal in that a person who is motivated is likely to learn a language faster and to a greater extent

-Also attention was paid to the temporal nature of motivation.
+Also, attention was paid to the temporal nature of motivation.
 Because language learning is a lengthy and tedious process, the level of motivation is never static; it is always fluid.
-Because the theoretical models and corresponding design of motivation were mostly designed to explore the motivation at a particular point of time, they could not tap into the fluidity of motivation.
-Only recently attempts have been made in exploring ever changing nature of motivation.
+Because the theoretical models and corresponding design of motivation were mostly designed to explore the motivation at a particular point in time, they could not tap into the fluidity of motivation.
+Only recently attempts have been made in exploring ever-changing nature of motivation.
 Dornyei (2002), and Dornyei and Otto (1998) proposed a model which was comprehensive in nature as it considered motivation at different point of time during learning.
 This model considers pre (motivation in choice), while (executional) and post (evaluation) motivation.